Bimde/Responsive-Web-Design/Research.md

     * Limit flow of text / size of images to improve user experience, i.e. preventing text from taking up the enitre width of a widescreen monitor
   * Must create layout with good UX for mobile, but enough functionality for desktop
     * Must make decision between image cropping vs. image scaling / resizing
-  * Must adjust layout with all possible viewports in mind
+  * Must make any adjustments to layout with all possible viewports in mind
 * Responsive - Straight-forward to set up, but harder to expand
   * Must tweak layout for each viewport with new pages
   * Must make sure new resolutions will render page properly, i.e. prevent a new mobile phone resolution / aspect ratio from displaying white bars along the sides